journal

 TBC minute read

-Why do you engage with one brand over another?
+When engaging with B2B branded content, why do you engage with one brand over another?
 Most probably because you trust that brand, and trust is something that’s cultivated very carefully through a number of things.
 The most subtle of which is its brand voice.
 Creating your brand’s voice is all about aligning yourself with your audience: literally speaking directly to them.
 The way tabloids speak to their readers is very different to the way the broadsheets write, for example.
 Similarly, McDonald’s are always “Lovin’ it” – they’d never be “Loving it”, while the way messages are verbally presented to children in advertising is miles away from those pitched at Saga holiday clients.
 Here are a few things to think about when creating your brand voice.

 Who are you?